gems-uff/log2prov/README.md

 \\ See etc\sample.conf

 [statements]
-\\ specifications of the statements to be outputed in output prov-n file.
+\\ specifications of the statements to be outputed in the prov-n file.
 \\ See etc\sample.conf